ans-cloud/azure_service_catalogue/batch-account-with-pools/readme.md

 Use Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.

-This template creates an Azure Batch account, Storage Account resources and a Batch Pool using a Windows image selected from the Azure Marketplace.
+This template creates an Azure Batch account, Storage Account resources and a Batch Pool using either a Windows 2019 or 2016 image selected from the Azure Marketplace.
 The nodes within the pool will be configured with Automatic Updates enabled.